 Creating and Accessing GitHub Accounts and Organizations

-There are three types of accounts in GitHub: Personal, Enterprise, and Organizations.
+There are three types of accounts in GitHub: Personal, Organizations, and Enterprise.

 Personal account

-A personal GitHub account is for individuals working on their own AVAnnotate project.
-It’s where you host projects you’re developing alone or where you are the primary maintainer.
-Repositories created under your personal account are linked to your username (e.g., github.com/”yourname”/AVAnnotateproject).
+A personal GitHub account is for individuals working on singular AVAnnotate project.
+Repositories created under a personal account are linked to the username (e.g., github.com/”yourname”/AVAnnotateproject).
 This setup is ideal for individual projects or those that do not require shared ownership or administrative roles.

 Some scenarios that may best suit a personal account include: